marcoeg/etrap-mcp/README.md

 - **Dependency Override**: UV's override feature ensures httpx compatibility

 This approach ensures we get the latest MCP features while maintaining ETRAP SDK functionality.

+## 🪪 License

+MIT.
+See `./LICENSE`

+## 📄 Copyright

+Copyright (c) 2025 Graziano Labs Corp.
+All rights reserved.

+## 📧 Contact

+For questions or support, please open an issue in the GitHub repository.

+---